csbg/SplineOmics/README.md

   documents.
 - **ragg**: For creating high-quality images for graphics devices.

-To ensure a smooth installation and functionality of `splinetime`, these dependencies will be automatically checked and, if necessary, installed upon installing `splinetime`.
+To ensure a smooth installation and functionality of `SplineOmics`, these dependencies will be automatically checked and, if necessary, installed upon installing `SplineOmics`.

 ### R Version